jose-salgado81/jose-salgado81.github.io/ConverDocs.md

 | Stop Sequence       | 'Let me know if you have any other questions' | The stop sequence is a phrase that signals to the AI assistant that the user has received a satisfactory response and that it can stop generating additional information. |

 ### Assistant setup
 **System Message:** 'You are an AI assistant that helps people find and understand information in the documentation of ConverDocs.'
+We keep this short because the system message counts towards the token limit of every user message.